What is conservation genomics?

 Epidemiology and identification of pathogens

-Inbreeding and low genetic diversity decreases the diversity of immune genes, increasing the risk of extinction through infectious disease.
-Sequencing can help to identify new pathogens present within a critically endangered population as well as any antimicrobial resistance (AMR) genes it may harbour.
+Inbreeding and loss of genetic diversity decreases the diversity of immune genes, increasing the risk of extinction through infectious disease.
+Sequencing can help to identify new pathogens present within an endangered population.
 With this information, conservationists can track and effectively treat these diseases.
 Portable, real-time, in situ, nanopore sequencing takes this one step further by bringing the sequencing lab into the field.
 Portable genomics enables researchers and conservationists to monitor a potential new disease in real-time, enabling them to act rapidly.
 In 2021, Lara Urban used the MinION device, for nanopore metagenomics, on a remote island in New Zealand, to detect Appergillus fumigatus — a fungus that has the potential to kill the critically endangered kākāpō.
 The system was put in place as an early warning system to ensure that if chicks were infected, action could be taken in time to save them.

 Privacy policy